parallelworks/mdlite-workflow/README.md

 # MDLITE: A lightweight Molecular Dynamics demonstration

-MDLite is a small, portable molecular dynamics parameter sweep workflow with no dependencies other than Parsl, ImageMagick, and the executables distributed with the workflow.
+MDLite is a small, portable molecular dynamics (MD) parameter sweep workflow with no dependencies other than Parsl, ImageMagick, and the executables distributed with the workflow.
 (Furthermore, ImageMagick is only required on the host, the computer that initiates the workflow, not on the remote